top of page

 Prioritisation Techniques

 Effective prioritisation is a key factor in managing mental load; it’s like having a roadmap to guide you through a jumble of winding country lanes.
-The act of prioritising empowers us, fostering clarity and a sense of purpose, as we try to negotiate our way through what might seems like an overwhelming maze of tasks and challenges.
+The act of prioritising empowers us, fostering clarity and a sense of purpose, as we try to negotiate our way through what might seem like an overwhelming maze of tasks and challenges.

 Identify and rank tasks:

-start with writing a to-do list and then review each item to highlight any time sensitive items; categorise each item based on urgency and importance.
-On the surface this seems like a simple thing to do, but it is deceptively powerful…it gives clarity and lays the foundations of effective prioritisation.
+start with writing a to-do list and then review each item to highlight any time-sensitive items; categorise each item based on urgency and importance.
+On the surface, this seems like a simple thing to do, but it is deceptively powerful…it gives clarity and lays the foundations of effective prioritisation.

 Eisenhower Matrix: